simplyYan/leatherfacee.js/README.md

 leatherfacee.js is a framework that aims to bring together, improve and facilitate the features that other popular frameworks offer, in one place and with a unique and original touch, or for the more intimate, a fatal touch.

 ## Key features
+leatherfacee offers a wide range of features, all easy and quick to use.
+Our framework is meticulously optimized and tested, each line of code designed to be fast and perform exceptionally well, while remaining easy to use.
+See everything it offers:
+- Declarative rendering;
+- Component System;
+- Reactivity;
+- Directives;
+- Computed Properties;
+- Client routing to create single-page applications (SPA);
+- Virtual DOM;
+- Concurrent Mode (Experimental);
+- Static Site Generation (SSG);
+- Store (State Management);
+- Context API;
+- Services and Factories;
+- Animations;
+-
 ## Get started now

 ## How to contribute